 Second, it was not easy to walk up the hills!
 The sand wasn’t very easy to climb and small children may need help.

 Also be prepared for a lot of sand to be in your car.
-Being a rental for us I did my best to shake out the sand before we left for the evening.
-It was really no use though because sand was everywhere on us!
+We had a rental car and I did my best to shake out the sand before we left for the evening.

 Take a Drive Around the White Sand Dunes